 You may not know, but the life cycle and behavior of a bird are influenced by environmental cues.
 A prime example of this is the change of a season.
 Problems start to emerge when birds can’t modify their behavior as fast as the changes in their environment.
 For example, a change in breeding time and prey availability.

 More importantly, long-distance migrants are especially more vulnerable to these mismatches.
 Consequently, it has become harder for them to predict what conditions will be like at their next destination.
 For example, the northern breeding areas of wood-warblers are getting early springs, but we are waiting to see the North American wood-warblers migrate earlier from their usual breeding area.
-Consequently, it may lead to late arrival, and they may face a shortage of food at their breeding area.
+Consequently, it may lead to late arrival, and they may face a shortage of food in their breeding area.

 A great disruption in the distribution of bird communities

-Many experts believe that global warming has the potential to disrupt all of the bird communities.
+Many experts believe that global warming has the potential to disrupt all bird communities.
 It is possible birds can no longer find their food source.
 As a result, the unaccustomed birds may face new challenges in the form of unknown parasites and prey.

 For example, mosquitoes are increasingly peaking earlier in the spring in the northern Hudson Bay region.
 We have not seen any changes in the habits of Thick-billed Murres.
 Consequently, they are suffering egg loss and a high mortality rate.